MSuskiewicz/msuskiewicz.github.io/_pages/publicationsummaries.md

 So what did Kang's two papers bring to this story?
 They showed - to my mind conclusively - that this mysterious in vitro reaction between NAD+ and ubiquitin that DTX proteins catalyse is not canonical ADP-ribosylation.
 Nicotinamide is not leaving, NAD+ stays intact, and ubiquitin becomes covalently linked through an esther bond to one of the ribose hydroxyl groups of NAD+.
 Vincent Aucagne (with some assistance from Hervé Meudal from our NMR platform) has been instrumental in identifying where Ub becomes attached.

 You do not displace nicotinamide during the reaction, and, in fact, nicotinamide does not need to be present at all.
 Thus, the DTX reaction actually also works with ADP-ribose.
 In fact, ADP-ribose is preferred over NAD+ as a substrate.
-And - most interestingly - DTX enzymes can ubiquitylate ADP-ribose that is attached to a protein or a peptice through a prior ADP-ribosylation reaction.
+And - most interestingly - DTX enzymes can ubiquitylate ADP-ribose that is attached to a protein or a peptide through a prior ADP-ribosylation reaction.

 This is new chemistry, and potentially very cool one, because you ubiquitylate a protein not on a lysine residue, which would be typical, but on an ADP-ribose post-translational modification.
 And as a result you get a dual ubiquitin-ADP-ribose modification that could perhaps have its own distinct function in the cell?